To install a package, run the following ONCE (and only once on your computer)

 Lv-2:

-representing the expected difference in student achievement between two students in the same school with one unit difference inses
+= regression coefficient of student-levelsesrepresenting the expected difference in student achievement between two students in the same school with one unit difference inses,

-= between-school effect, which is the expected difference in mean achievement between two schools with one unit difference inmeanses
+= between-school effect, which is the expected difference in mean achievement between two schools with one unit difference inmeanses.

 Running in R